remotion-dev/remotion/packages/docs/docs/cloudrun/getregions.md

 crumb: "Cloudrun API"
 ---

-Gets an array of all supported GCP regions of this release of Cloudrun Lambda.
+Gets an array of all supported GCP regions of this release of Remotion Cloudrun.

 ## Example